 - Notify TRP staff of any changes at the worksite, such as downsizing or transportation coordinator changes

-Each TRP employer conducts an employee survey every year.
+TRP employers are required to conduct an employee survey every year.
 Employees are asked how they get to work in a typical week and how far they drive.
-Alternative mode usuage is calculated for each work site based on the number of commute trips where an alternative mode is used.
+Alternative mode usuage is calculated for each worksite based on the number of commute trips where an alternative mode is used.
+This information is used by PAG for transportation planning to identify and improve travel demand strategies that will improve traffic flow across the region.

 TRP Annual Report

-Pima Association of Governments submits an annual report to the Arizona Department of Environmental Quality each fiscal year.
-The report highlights all the activities conducted by the TRP staff and the accomplishments of the Travel Reduction Program.
-Employee survey and annual plan results are provided.
+Pima Association of Governments submits an annual report to the Arizona Department of Environmental Quality each fiscal year to show the use of alt modes by employees of TRP employers, and the resulting reductions in congestion and harmful emissions to our air.
+The report highlights all the activities conducted by the TRP staff, including the survey, and the accomplishments of the Travel Reduction Program.